rogino/COSCNotes/SENG301/Exam Notes.md

 ###### INVEST

+- Independent:
-- Independent: tasks can be done in any order
+  - Tasks can be done in any order
+  - No overlap between stories; features not implemented twice
+  - Mock features if necessary
-- Negotiable: with PO; high-level enough that dev team has some freedom with what to do and discuss experiments with PO
+- Negotiable: with PO; high-level enough that dev team has freedom to discuss details with PO
 - Valuable: to customer e.g. frame database-layer work in terms of value to the customer
 - Estimable: good enough to allow PO to schedule/prioritize.
 Possibly have spike at start to estimate
 - Small: big tasks hard to estimate